Cover of Building Character: The Racial Politics of Modern Architectural Style and author Charles L. Davis II

 12:00–1:30 PM CDT

-Moderator: Jonah Rowen, Columbia University
+Moderators: Jonah Rowen, Columbia University, and Charlette Caldwell, Columbia University

 This program will convene graduate students around a discussion of Charles L. Davis’s Building Character: The Racial Politics of Modern Architectural Style.
 In a seminar format, graduate student attendees will have prepared by reading the book, and will be encouraged to bring thoughts and questions for the author and for one another.
 Members of the SAH Graduate Student Advisory Committee will moderate the conversation.
 They will also prepare questions in advance, which they will share with Prof. Davis in the weeks leading up to the scheduled event.